ahmedrefaei007/CCNA-Labs/README.md

 - Practice **realistic CCNA-level labs**.
 - Understand configuration and verification commands (`show run`, `show ip route`, `ping`, etc.).
 - Build a strong foundation in **Routing, Switching, and Security** for the CCNA exam.

----

-✍️ *Note:* Configurations are not hardcoded in the README files.
-Instead, use device CLI (`show run`) inside each lab to explore the setup.